punkproger/Project-Euler/README.md

 # Project-Euler
-My solutions of Problems of Project Euler
+My solutions of Problems from Project Euler

 All problems you can find in [this link](https://projecteuler.net/archives).